nicolasriquet/GitDelver/README.md

 *methods_history* has the following columns:

 * Repository: the name of the repository.
-* Branches: the list of branches in which this modification has been integrated.
-Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* Branches: the list of branches in which this modification has been integrated (works best if you target a bare repository).
-* NbBranches: the number of branches in which this modification has been integrated.
-Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* NbBranches: the number of branches in which this modification has been integrated (works best if you target a bare repository).
 * OldFilePath: the old relative path to the file.
 * FilePath: the relative path to the file.
 * FileName: the name of the file.
 * FileType: the type of the file ("Production" or "Test").
 * MethodName: the name of the method.
 * NbParams: the number of parameters in the method signature.
-* NLOC: the number of lines of code of the file.
+* NLOC: the number of lines of code of the method.
 * Complexity: the cyclomatic complexity number of the method.
 * CommitId: the identifier of the commit.
 * Author: the author of the modification.